-- Include signing the pledge, which does not count as an activity because it is a separate step to earn your school's No Place for Hate designation. - Be done by only one classroom or a small group of students unless that group then engages the rest of the student body in a way that follows the activity guidelines. - Use only passive learning (e.g., watching a speaker without an opportunity to process what has been taught in a follow-up discussion or lesson). - All take place over one week (activities that take place over one week can be submitted as one activity).
+- Include introduction of the pledge, which does not count as an activity because it is a separate step to earn your school's No Place for Hate designation. - Be done by only one classroom or a small group of students unless that group then engages the rest of the student body in a way that follows the activity guidelines. - Use only passive learning (e.g., watching a speaker without an opportunity to process what has been taught in a follow-up discussion or lesson).